jakir-ruet/ansible-server-configuration-master/README.md

 #### Install Process

-Here we are install on Ubuntu Server 22.04 Machine.
-We need three server VMs one is Ansible server & other two work as node.
+Here we are installing on Ubuntu Server 22.04 Machine.
+We need three server VMs one is an Ansible server & other two work as nodes.
 ``` bash
    add-apt-repository ppa:ansible/ansible
 ```